ifelove/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [A-Z]* /tmp/u move all the files starting with uppercase to /tmp/u

 *~ remove are the files ending with ~

+mkdir -p welcome/to/school create welcome directory,to directory and school directory in that order